Matcha tea for newbies

 Add a tiny amount of water in your matcha bowl and whisk.

-Of course, there are plenty of other ways to enjoy matcha green tea.
-There are plenty of recipes for matcha pancakes, matcha cake, matcha oatmeal and matcha ice-cream.
-However, I must say that although I am not really a tea person, I prefer enjoying matcha as a steamy beverage - I love original recipes and flavours!
+Of course, there are plenty of other ways to enjoy matcha tea.
+Matcha pancakes, matcha cake, matcha oatmeal and matcha ice-cream are some examples.
+However, I must say that although I am not really a tea person, I prefer enjoying matcha as a beverage - there's nothing like original recipes and flavours!

 What I love about making my own matcha tea at home is its slightly grassy smell and the gentle buzz it gives me due to its simultaneously calming and stimulating effect- it's perfect for working from home in the afternoon!